 When to Visit Lake Tahoe

-Summer (June-August): With temperatures in the high 70s, summer is a popular time to visit Lake Tahoe as most outdoor activities are open —hiking, kayaking, paddleboarding, boating, and jet skiing to name a few.
+• Summer (June-August): Expect warm weather during the day and cool weather at night.
+With temperatures in the high 70s, summer is the most popular time to visit Lake Tahoe as most outdoor activities become accessible—hiking, kayaking, paddle boarding, boating, jet skiing, biking, and more!

-Ed Z’berg Sugar Pine Point State Park: Ed Z’berg Sugar Pine Point State Park features a picturesque pier that sits atop turquoise waters, overlooks the Sierra Nevada mountain range, and is nestled amongst pine and cedar trees.
-It’s a must-see in Lake Tahoe, and has easily become one of my favorite places to visit in the area.
+Ed Z’berg Sugar Pine Point State Park: Ed Z’berg Sugar Pine Point State Park features a wooden pier that sits atop turquoise water, overlooking the Sierra Nevada mountain range, and is nestled amongst pine and cedar trees.

-Emerald Bay State Park: Emerald Bay State Park is one of the most popular attractions in Lake Tahoe, and with good reason— it features a deep blue lake surrounded by a dense pine forest.
-Be sure to stop by Inspiration Point Vista for a panoramic view of the lake and Lake Tahoe’s only island, Fannette Island.
+Emerald Bay State Park: Emerald Bay State Park is one of the most popular attractions in Lake Tahoe, and for good reason—here you'll find a deep blue lake surrounded by a dense pine forest.
+Be sure to stop by Inspiration Point Vista for a panoramic view of the lake!

 Secret Cove Beach: A scenic, 0.9-mile loop trail will take you to Secret Cove Beach—a lakefront beach lined with granite boulders.